opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 <!--
   Style Guide
   - Make sure to wrap everything to 80 columns when possible.
+  - Sentence-ending periods are followed by two spaces.
 -->
 Project Cerberus: Firmware Challenge Specification
 =====